severian5it/BoardgameNerd/README.md

 page.
 On Flask *Back-end* the user is checked and the navbar can have 2 distinct aspect, whether the user is logged on or not; is worth to mention that all the controls and the status of the user are managed via the package `Flask session`

 For visitors to the site who are not logged in, list items links are available for them to use.

 1. About
 1. Search
 1. Contact
 1. Log in
 1. Register

 For users who are logged in, the list items are as follows:

 1. About
 1. Search
 1. Contact
-        1. User's name (this option is a dropdown menu)
+1. User's name this option is a dropdown menu with following items:

     - Collection
     - Settings
     - Log out

 #### Footer